aws-samples/amazon-verified-permissions-iot-amplify-smart-home-application/README.md

 As we are creating AWS Cloud9 environment to represent a virtual IoT device:

-Enter name of your environment, select New EC2 instance for Environment type and select t2.micro for instance type
+### Enter name of your environment, select New EC2 instance for Environment type and select t2.micro for instance type
 ![cloud-9-1](images%2Fcloud9-1.png)

-Select AWS Systems Manager as Network settings and click create
+### Select AWS Systems Manager as Network settings and click create
 ![cloud-9-2](images%2Fcloud9-2.png)

-f.
-Once the environment is ready, click on open
+### Once the environment is ready, click on open
 ![cloud-9-3](images%2Fcloud9-3.png)